top of page

 • Staying hydrated, changing positions, and resting can help alleviate Braxton Hicks contractions.

-Back Pain During Pregnancy 3rd Trimester
+Addressing Back Pain During Pregnancy In 3rd Trimester

 Back pain is a common discomfort experienced by many expectant mothers, particularly during the third trimester.
 Here, we explore the causes of back pain during this stage of pregnancy and provide detailed strategies for managing and alleviating this discomfort: